HanYu-O/cloudflare-pages-test/README.md

-# cloudflare-test
+# cloudflare-pages-test

-test pages and workers in cloudflare
+test pages in cloudflare